AdsophicSolutions/AppBlocks.Autofac.Examples/src/QuickStart/README.md

 Quick Start projects gives you a quick introduction on using AppBlocks.Autofac.
 It demonstrates how to a create a single service using AppBlocks.Autofac.
 Build and run the service from command line to see results.
 You see will see aspect oriented logging in action both from a synchronous service method (IService interface) and asynchronous service method (IAsyncService interface)

+### NOTE:
+Please make sure your log4net.config is configured to copy to output directory.

 ## Source Files

 ### Program.cs